vincentbernat/thass0.github.io/_posts/2023-09-17-the-root-of-the-dependency-tree.md

 title: The Root of the Dependency Tree
 ---

-One part of implementing syntax highlighting of C source code for my debugger [Spray](https://github.com/d4ckard/spray) was recursively parsing all of the type definitions in the current source file and in its dependencies.
+The hobby debugger I am working on, [Spray](https://github.com/d4ckard/spray), features custom syntax highlighting of C source code.
+To implement this, I had to recursively parse all the type definitions in the current source file and in its dependencies.

-[C is not a context-free language](https://eli.thegreenplace.net/2011/05/02/the-context-sensitivity-of-cs-grammar-revisited), which leads to the so called typedef-name problem [^1].
-The problem is that `typedef` can be used to make types look like regular identifiers which leads to some situations where context is needed to determine whether the given identifier is a type.
-Since types and identifiers should be highlighted using different colors, I had to get that context.
+[C is not a context-free language](https://eli.thegreenplace.net/2011/05/02/the-context-sensitivity-of-cs-grammar-revisited), which leads to the so-called typedef-name problem [^1].
+The problem is that `typedef` can be used to make types look like regular identifiers.
+This creates some situations where context is needed to determine whether the given identifier is a type.
+Since types and identifiers should be highlighted with different colors, I had to get that context.

 While slowly iterating on the logic required to solve this problem, I got to a point where I could inspect the entire public dependency tree of all the header files included in a single source file.
 Header files are all I need to worry about here, since that is where all public type definitions live.